plugcommunity/documentation/api/endpoints/playlists_media.md

 # playlists/:id/media Endpoint

-The playlists/:id/media endpoint retrieves all of your playlists.
+The playlists/:id/media endpoint retrieves all media objects in one of your playlists.

 ### Endpoint